run-ai/docs/docs/Administrator/integration/kubeflow.md

 kubectl get rolebindings -n <KUBEFLOW-NAMESPACE>
 ```

-See that there exist role bindings starting with `runai-`
+See that role bindings starting with `runai-` were created.

 ## KubeFlow, Users and Kubernetes Namespaces